Chicago IL 60606

 Patricia J. Whitten

 Patti has devoted her legal career to the practice of education law.
 Her practice involves all aspects of education law, including litigation at all levels of state and federal courts and administrative agencies.
 She has an in-depth background in constitutional and civil rights, including educational equity and desegregation issues, labor and employment, vendor contracts, tax and finance, board policy and administrative matters, and legislative drafting and interpretation.
-Her practice in recent years has had a particular focus on special education law and educational equity issues and related litigation.
-Patti has participated in several precedent-setting cases in the federal courts, including authoring friend-of-the-court briefs on behalf of school districts and education related organizations.
+Her practice in recent years has had a particular focus on special education law, special education cooperative withdrawal issues, educational equity issues, the representation of school districts in charter school proposal matters, and related litigation.
+Patti has participated in several precedent-setting cases in the federal courts, including authoring friend-of-the-court briefs on behalf of school districts and education-related organizations.

 Prior to joining the firm in 1994, she was with Seyfarth Shaw (1990–1994).
 Patti served as general counsel for the Chicago Board of Education for more than 11 years, and prior to that she spent most of her legal career in the Chicago Board’s Law Department.
 She was the Chicago Board’s first female and youngest general counsel.
 During law school, she was a member of the Law Review.

-Patti is a member of numerous bar associations (American Bar Association, Illinois State Bar Association, Chicago Bar Association and Women’s Bar Association of Illinois) and is active in the National School Boards Association (NSBA) Council of School Attorneys.
+Patti is a member of numerous bar associations (American Bar Association, Illinois State Bar Association, Chicago Bar Association and Women’s Bar Association of Illinois).
+She is currently serving on the Board of Directors for the National School Boards Association’s Council of School Attorneys (COSA).
+She is also a founding member of the Illinois Council of School Attorneys (ICSA) and currently serves as chair of its executive board.
+She is a member of the Illinois Association of School Administrators (IASA) and the Illinois Association of Administrators of Special Education.
 She has been a member of the Illinois State Bar Association’s Education Law Section Council and the Committee on Law Related Education for the Public, which she chaired.
-She is also a founding member of the Illinois Council of School Attorneys and currently serves on its executive board.
-She is a member of the Education Law Association (ELA), the Illinois Association of School Administrators (IASA) and the Illinois Association of Administrators of Special Education.

 In 2011, Patti received the Professional Achievement Award from the Chicago-Kent College of Law Alumni Board of Directors.
+In 2013, she was honored as one of Chicago-Kent’s Alumni of Distinction.
+In 2017, Patti was named a Leading Lawyer by Law Bulletin Publishing.
 Since 2007, Patti has been selected annually as one of the Illinois Super Lawyers in the area of Schools and Education Law.
 She has written numerous articles on school law and is a frequent speaker on the topic at the state and national levels, including at NSBA annual conferences, the Council of Administrators of Special Education (CASE), and the IASB/IASA/IASBO Joint Annual Conferences.

 Select Publications & Speaking Engagements